NewDev18/Image-captioning/readme.md

 - Takes the encoded image features as initial input
 - Generates words sequentially, with each word prediction depending on previous words
 - Uses word embeddings to represent words as dense vectors
-- Includes attention mechanism (optional) to focus on different parts of the image

 ## Training Process